seletz/SplitViewNavigation/README.rst

   - we get ten items
   - the first five items *drill down* to the next navigation level

+Todo
+====

+- clean nib files
+- come up with a nice protocol for view controllers which actually makes sense.
+- Try to implement drill-downs in the Detail View Controller.

+Bugs
+====

+- I've used the XCode 4 template for a Split View based application.
+The NIB files are still hooked to the now non-existing IBOutlets, causing crashes.

+- The 2nd Detail View Controller doesn't show the popover item when the iPad is rotated

 Change log
 ==========